isc-projects/kea/doc/guide/classify.rst

 -  Using a hook.

-It is envisaged that client classification will be used for changing the behavior of almost any part of the DHCP message processing.
+It is envisaged that client classification will be used to change the behavior of almost any part of the DHCP message processing.
 There are currently five mechanisms that take advantage of client classification: subnet selection, pool selection, definition of DHCPv4 private (codes